Fred Gardner (cricketer): Cricket career

 Gardner was a solid defensive player, who formed a productive opening partnership with Norman Horner for Warwickshire.
 He played 338 first-class matches for the county between 1947 and 1961, and also made one appearance for an England XI against the touring South Africans in 1955 and one for the Players against the Gentlemen in 1957.

 Gardner made his first-class debut in 1947 at the age of 25, becoming a regular in 1949 when he was awarded his county cap.
 He was an ever-present in the 1951 season when Warwickshire won the County Championship, he contributed 1,338 runs and 27 catches to the success.
 He scored a total of 17,905 first-class runs at an average of 33.71, passing 1,000 runs in a season for ten consecutive years between 1949 and 1958.
 His highest score was 215 not out in 415 minutes against Somerset in 1950; Warwickshire went on to win by an innings and 126 runs.

 In 1953, Gardner scored 110 against the touring Australians, becoming the first Warwickshire batsman to score a hundred against an Australian side.
 He was awarded a benefit season in 1958, the last season he appeared regularly.

-After finishing his playing career in 1961, he joined the umpires list standing in 98 first-class matches between 1962 and 1965.
-Following this he dedicated time to coaching juniors in the Coventry area.
+After finishing his playing career in 1961, he joined the umpires list, standing in 98 first-class matches between 1962 and 1965.

 Gardner died at the age of 56, in his native Coventry, following a long illness.